ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 that most terminals can be used to access the cluster.
 As mentioned above, feel free to use any terminal you are familiar with!

-Here is a video from IHME on how to access the cluster from a terminal using the command line.
-NEED LINK
+IHME Learn provides information on accessing the cluster from the command line in Module 3 within the IHME Learn training `Computational Infrastructure Level 1 <https://ihme.brightspace.com/d2l/home/7028>`_.

-Mac users will need to use the above method for cluster access.
+Mac users have to use the above method for cluster access.
 For Windows users, there are some SSH clients that come with a graphical user interface (e.g., you can "click" on things rather than type commands only) which are more intuitive and we recommend if you are new to this type of